 You should also use every available workplace protection, including those outlined in your company’s anti-harassment policies.
-Consulting with an employment attorney is also important, as the company may try to protect itself at your expense.
+Consulting with an Los Angeles work harassment attorney is also important, as the company may try to protect itself at your expense.

 How Should I Respond If My Employer Fails to Adequately Address My Religious Beliefs Harassment Complaint?

 After you have gone through the proper avenues and notified your employer of the harassment you are experiencing, they have a legal duty to prevent and correct it.
 If the harassment continues and the employer does not intervene, then it is time to explore your options with a workplace harassment attorney.

 If an Employee Consistently Professes His Faith in the Workplace, Does That Constitute Religious Beliefs Harassment?

 This is a touchy legal area.
 Employers must accommodate their employees’ religious beliefs, and if an employee sincerely believes that their religion requires them to proselytize, then they may be unable to step in unless it creates an undue hardship.